MaratGilyazov/def_ironsource/README.md

 This is a native extension for [Defold engine](http://www.defold.com) with partial implementation of  allows to use [IronSource SDK](https://developers.ironsrc.com/ironsource-mobile/ios/ios-sdk/#step-1)

 ATTENTION!
-Currently only iOS SDK supported!
+Currently only iOS SDK is supported!
 No Android support in current implementation!

 ATTENTION-2!
-Even for iOS not every API methods are fully supported, only initialization and sending custom events; see LUA Api section below for the list of supported methods.
+Even for iOS not all API methods are fully supported; see LUA Api section below for the list of supported methods.
 Only Interstitials and Rewardeds are supported, no Banners support.

 Used IronSource iOS SDK v6.14.0: https://dl.bintray.com/ironsource-mobile/ios-sdk/IronSource6.14.0.zip

-If you want to use IS as a mediation service, you need to add iOS SDKs and adapters for mediated networks by your own.
-But this should not require any changes in the extension.
+If you want to use IS as a mediation service, you need to add iOS SDKs and adapters for other ad networks by your own.
+But this should not require any changes in the extension code.

 ## Installation